Capture of the Caen Canal and Orne River bridges: Capture of the bridges

 Around the same time, pathfinders from the 22nd Independent Parachute Company landed in the area between the River Orne and the River Dives.
 Brigadier Nigel Poett, commanding the 5th Parachute Brigade, along with a small team accompanied the pathfinders.
 Disoriented after landing, Poett heard Brotheridge's Sten gun and set off for the bridges with the only man he could locate.
 Unteroffizier Weber, the only German to escape 'D' Company's attack, retreated to Bénouville and reported the bridge had been captured.

-Fox's glider (number five) was the first to land 330 yd from the river bridge at 00:20, while glider number four was reported missing.
+Fox's glider (number six) was the first to land 330 yd from the river bridge at 00:20, while glider number four was reported missing.
 When the Germans opened fire with an MG 34, the platoon responded with a 2 in mortar and destroyed the gun with a direct hit.
 They then crossed the bridge without further opposition.
-At 00:21, glider number six landed 770 yd short of the bridge.
+At 00:21, glider number five landed 770 yd short of the bridge.
 Sweeney left one of his sections on the west bank then moved the rest of the platoon across the bridge to take up defensive positions on the east bank.

 From his newly established command post, in the trenches on the eastern bank of the canal near the bridge, Howard learned that the river bridge had also been taken.
 Captain Neilson of the engineers reported that although the bridges had been prepared for demolition, the explosives had not been attached.
 Howard ordered his signalman to transmit the code words 'Ham' and 'Jam' then brought Fox's platoon across the canal bridge, positioning them at the Bénouville to Le Port crossroads as the company's forward platoon.